garrandall/popular-music-data/tracks/break-out-mitch-ryder-and-the-detroit-wheels.md

 No, No, No, No

 Breakout now, gotta breakout now
-Oooohhh yeah, Breakout now, we gotta breakout now Breakout, Breakout
+Oh yeah, Breakout now, we gotta breakout now
+Breakout, Breakout

 Come on baby
 Let's start to, let's start to feel it now
 Wanna, want you to come with me

-Oooohhh yeah, breakout now, we gotta breakout now
+Oh yeah, breakout now, we gotta breakout now
 I cain't, I cain't, I cain't a stop it now
 We gotta, we gotta breakout now